Key concepts and terms

 Only one version of a CA set can be active on a network.
 The version on staging and production networks can be different.

 • Activation.
-It specifies the network on which you want to activate your CA set.
+It specifies the network on which you want to activate your CA set version.
 You can activate on the staging or production networks.
 Only one version can be active on either the staging or production network.
 When the activation process completes, the previously activated version becomes inactive.
 See Activate the CA set version on a network..

 • Deactivation.
 Before you delete a CA set, you need to deactivate its active version.
 When you delete a CA set, it is permanently removed from both staging and production networks and marked as Deleted.
 The deleted CA set becomes read-only and you can no longer perform operations on it (such as create version, activate version, etc.).